gagibran/udemy-java-the-complete-java-developer-course/README.md

 Then, we can initialize the child class' fields normally.

+As a final note, it's important to know that all Java classes inherit the support **java.lang.Object** class, even when we don't use the **extends** keyword.

 ### Overriding methods

 We can create a method that exists in the parent class, but make it unique for the child class.